losfair/AlphaBoard/README.md

 # AlphaBoard

-An HTML5 web app for teaching
+An HTML5-based app for teaching, which can run both as an web app and native executables in Windows / macOS / Linux.

+Author: Heyang Zhou